sno2/bf/README.md

 ## Example

-Let's run a hello world Brainf\*ck program using our interpreter.
+Let's run a hello world Brainheck program using our interpreter.

 ```ts
 // import type { BF } from "./mod.ts";